traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

     - Can replace Regular Type 1 sometimes and other times not
     - Can replace Basic Telemetry sometimes and other times not

-    !!! warning "The same HdrType Extended Telemetry message can NOT be sent more than once in a 10-min window" Except for User-Defined messages -- they can be sent in any/all HdrSlot slots.

 !!! tip "See [Time Slot Behavior](#time-slot-behavior) for more details"